sejal2605/Practice-React/README.md

 ## Introduction
-This project is aimed at helping me improve my React skills.
+This repository is aimed at helping me improve my React skills.
 It includes various components and features that I've built while learning React.

 ## Contributing